mehulagg/gitlab_test/doc/development/documentation/workflow.md

   as they will need to think about what examples a user will want, and will need to make sure the code they write implements that example properly.

-#### Docs-with-code workflow implementation
+#### Docs with code as a workflow

-In order to have docs-with-code as a mandatory workflow, some changes might need to happen to a team's current workflow:
+In order to have docs included with code as a mandatory workflow, some changes might need to happen to a team's current workflow:

 - The engineers must strive to include the docs early in the development process, to give ample time for review, not just from the technical writer, but also the